Wacky-Mole/RareMagicPortal_3_Plus/README.md

 - **Player Management:** Limit the number of portals per player, enforce weight restrictions, or enable admin-only settings.
 - **YAML Configuration Support:** Easily manage portal-specific settings like colors, access, and behavior.
 - **More Portals:** This mod unlocks the default stone portal and adds 5 more new portals types!
+- **Teleport Everything:** Won't teleport your pets, but all items.

 ---